“Therefore, if anyone is in Christ, he is a new creation. The old has passed away; behold, the new has come” (2 Corinthians 5:17).

-It takes the work of one outside of the conditions in which the yard and garage find themselves to come in and fix them.
-The garage can’t organize itself, and the yard can’t clean itself up.
+But the garage can’t organize itself, and the yard can’t clean itself up.
 One who knows more than they do has to do the work of setting things right and putting things in order.
 Without that person, the yard and garage would not only remain in the states they are but they would continue to get worse.

 We are a lot like the yard and garage, I think.
 For some of us it’s been a long “winter,” and we’ve been covered with a lot of debris and extra stuff other people have put on us.
 For some, we’ve been shoving more and more deep down inside of us, and we’re just now beginning to see the effects of letting so much stockpile inside.
 It’s time for a cleaning, both inside and out, and it’s going to take One bigger than we are to do it fully and properly.